 - G.25.
-The Programme will carry out management and coordination functions in order to provide adequate service in the areas of Human Resource Management, including implementation of staff training programmes to all UNIDO staff, Financial Services, including implementation of technical cooperation projects, Procurement and Logistics Services, Legal Services, Information Network and Knowledge Management Services, and other administrative services, including buildings management. - G.26.
-During the biennium, the Programme will focus on the following activities: - (a) Plan and formulate work programmes of Major Programmes G and H and related subprogrammes; - (b) Provide effective management and direction to their implementation and undertake necessary monitoring; - (c) In addition to providing direction and management for the Human Resource Management Branch, Financial, General, Legal, Information Network and Knowledge Management Services and Procurement and Logistics Services as well as Buildings Management, design and maintain management control mechanisms and procedures; maintain and improve the Organization's performance monitoring and measurement system; maintain Director-General's bulletins and other directives; - (d) Develop and promote marketing and communication strategies vis-à-vis Governments, policy-makers, the private sector, United Nations system and European Union institutions; - (e) Organize, coordinate and implement UNIDO-sponsored promotional events in connection with meetings of the governing bodies and in conjunction with United Nations-wide events.
+The Programme will carry out management and coordination functions in order to provide adequate service in the areas of human resource management, including implementation of staff training programmes to all UNIDO staff, financial services, including implementation of technical cooperation projects, procurement and logistics services, legal services, and other administrative services, including buildings management. - G.26.
+During the biennium, the Programme will focus on the following activities: - (a) Plan and formulate work programmes of Major Programmes G and H and related subprogrammes; - (b) Provide effective management and direction to their implementation and undertake necessary monitoring; - (c) In addition to providing direction and management for the Human Resource Management Branch, Financial, General, Legal, Procurement and Logistics Services as well as Buildings Management, maintain and improve the Organization's performance monitoring and measurement system; maintain Director-General's bulletins and other directives; - (d) Interact with other United Nations sister organizations on issues related to management and administration and participate in meetings in conjunction with United Nations-wide events.

 G.27.
-The objective of the Programme is to provide strategic direction to all services and activities of this Major Programme, as well as effective management and guidance to ensure efficient and cost-effective human resource management, financial, legal, information network and knowledge management, and administrative services for all major programmes.
+The objective of the Programme is to provide strategic direction to all services and activities of this Major Programme, as well as effective management and guidance to ensure efficient and cost-effective human resource management, financial, legal, and administrative services for all major programmes.